 Structure of Proposal

 Proposals should be two to six pages in length, not including references.
 PIs who previously received an allocation on Anton at PSC must also provide a separate progress report (2 pages maximum) demonstrating their successful use of Anton to produce high-impact scientific results.
-This report will be an important factor in assessing the project feasibility for proposals from returning investigators (see Project Feasibility and Team Qualifications below).
+This report will be an important factor in assessing the project feasibility for proposals from returning investigators (see Project Feasibility and Team Qualifications and Progress Report below).
 In addition, applicants may submit up to two additional supporting documents (e.g., published papers) in PDF format on the submission page; however, all information required to assess the merits of the proposal must be contained within the text of the proposal and (for returning investigators) progress report.
 Reviewers will not be required to refer to supporting documents or any other external documents when reviewing proposals.

 The main proposal document must have all the sections listed below.
 Proposals that do not clearly address all the points listed in each section will receive a lower ranking:

 - Summary of the project, including descriptive title of proposed research (400 words maximum for summary & title).

-- Name, address, email, and telephone number of Principal Investigator and co-PIs.
+- Name, address, email, and telephone number of the Principal Investigator and co-PIs.
 If a PI or co-PI is on another Anton proposal (as co-PI or PI, respectively), describe here how the two proposals are distinct and independent of each other, and thus do not constitute an effective doubling of the allowed allocation for a given research effort.
 Failure to provide such an explanation may result in a lower ranking.

 - Background information (1 page maximum): Investigators should include sufficient background information on the research field to allow reviewers to judge the scientific merit of the proposed research.